-The design and overall direction of the implementation of this system are the responsibility of Robert Bobrow, who the first modifications to Stanford LISP, also made including the original error package, accessible context stack and storage reallocator.
-In large part the existence of the final system and its extensive documentation is due to the Herculean efforts of Daryle Lewis, who did the bulk the assembly language code of the modifications to (including making Stanford LISP reentrant) and corrected the compiler and LAP systems.
-He singlehandedly transferred the entire BBN LISP editor and its documentation to our system, general performed vital and arduous design. and in programming and documentation tasks too numerous to mention.
+The design and overall direction of the implementation of this system are the responsibility of Robert Bobrow, who also made the first modifications to Stanford LISP, including the original error package, accessible context stack and storage reallocator.
+In large part the existence of the final system and its extensive documentation is due to the Herculean efforts of Daryle Lewis, who did the bulk modifications to the assembly language of the code (including making Stanford LISP reentrant) and corrected the compiler and LAP systems.
+He singlehandedly transferred the entire BBN LISP editor and its documentation to our system, general performed vital and and in arduous design, programming and documentation tasks too numerous to mention.
 Richard Burton did yeoman's labor by transferring (and extending) the BBN LISP ERROR and BREAK packages, and providing their documentation.
+Jeff Jacobs maintained the system for many months, correcting may old Stanford compiler and garbage collector bugs; he also implemented many extensions, such as the interface to the Queue Manager, disk file directory functions, the user-switchable OBLIST, and the BLOCK data type.
+Bill Earl has also provided great service in maintaining the system and its documentation.
 Whitfield Diffie of Stanford has helped us out of several sticky problems with the LISP system and its compiler.
-The original implementation of the editor and several I/O functions is due to Rodger Knaus, as well as many helpful suggestions.
+The original implementation of the editor and several I/0 functions is due to Rodger Knaus, as well as many helpful suggestions.
 Finally, but of vital importance, is Alan Bell, whose great knowledge of the PDP-10 operating system helped us through many rough times, and who has done much of the transferring of BBN LISP and MIT AI LISP programs.

-We are triply indebted to the designers, implementers and documenters of BBN LISP, particularly Daniel Bobrow and Warren Teitelman.
-Most of the debugging and interactive facilities as well as the general design philosophy of UCI LISP were inspired by the BBN LISP system.
-Secondly, we were able to use much of their code directly, since it was written in LISP, making it possible to obtain a large. well-written and debugged system in a fraction of the time and effort it would have taken to write it from scratch.
-Finally, we have made extensive use of the BBN LISP TENEX REFERENCE MANUAL as a source of raw material for our In particular, much of the material in the documentation. chapters on the BREAK and ERROR packages and the editor is a revised version of the material in the BBN LISP MANUAL.
-We take full responsibility for the errors and deficiencies such an arrangement, while greatfully produced bu acknowledging BBN's aid in providing much of the basic documentation.
+We are triply indebted to the designers, implementers and documenters of BBN LISP, particularly Daniel Bobrow and Most of the debugging and interactive Warren Teitelman. facilities as well as the general design philosophy of UCI LISP were inspired by the BBN LISP system.
+Secondly, we were able to use much of their code directly, since it was written in LISP, making it possible to obtain a large, well-written and debugged system in a fraction of the time and effort it would have taken to write it from scratch.
+Finally, we have made extensive use of the BEN LISP TENEX REFERENCE MAMUAL as a source of raw material for our documentation.
+In particular, much of the material in the chapters on the BREAK and ERROR packages and the editor is a revised version of the material in the BBN LISP MANUAL.
+We take full responsibility for the errors and deficiencies produced such an arrangement, while greatfully by acknowledging BBN's aid in providing much of the basic documentation.
 We are also in debt to several people at BBN for their aid in obtaining and explaining this material, particularly Jim Goodwin, Alice Hartley and the director of the Artificial Intelligence Group, Jaime Carbonell.

-This manual is the work of many people as well as the listed authors - in particular Warren Teitelman, formerly of BBN and now at Xerox Pale Alto Research Center, who produced the original BBN LISP documentation and the lions share of the original code.
+This manual is the work of many people as well as the listed authors - in particular Warren Teitelman, formerly of BBN and now at Xerox Palo Alto Research Center, who produced the original BBN LISP documentation and the lions share of the original code.
 We are also in debt to Marion Kaufman and Phyllis Siegel who did daily battle with the PDP-10 to produce the RUNOFF files from which this documentation is produced.

-Last, but most assuredly not least in the roster of those who have made this system possible are Lynette Bobrow, Kathy Burton and Connie Lewis who lived through the many discussions, all night programming sessions and battle-fatigue of the year during which this system was implemented.
+Last, but most assuredly not least in the roster of those who have made this system possible are Kathy Burton and Connie Lewis who lived through the many discussions, all night programming sessions and battle-fatigue of the year during which this system was implemented.